 Payment terms add messaging to your invoices, so that the client can see that they’re past due, or has a payment due soon.

-If the client ends up not making a payment based on a term than a fee is added.
-Here’s an example of a few payments being added to an invoice.
+If the client ends up not making a payment based on a term then a fee is added.
+Here’s an example of a few payments being added to an invoice:

 Yes!
 With Sprout Billings an attempt to capture the payment based on the payments terms will be done automatically.
-In the example below Sprout Billings would attempt to capture a payment of $1,010 (payment due + fee) on April 6th if the client doesn’t pay on or before April 5th.
+In the example below Sprout Billings would attempt to capture a payment of $1,010 (payment due + fee) on April 6th.
+This happens if the client doesn’t pay on or before April 5th.
+This is a great example of Payment Scheduling.

 - Payment terms can have a set fee too, they don’t need to be a percentage ↩